MicrosoftDocs/Viva/WorkplaceAnalytics/Includes/to-create-auto-update-query.md

 # required metadata

 title: To create an auto-update query
-description: How-to steps -- Create an auto-update query in Workplace Analytics.
+description: How to create an auto-update query in Workplace Analytics.
 author: paul9955
 ms.author: v-pascha
-ms.date: 04/20/2018
+ms.date: 2/21/2019
-ms.topic: get-started-article
+ms.topic: article
 localization_priority: normal
-ms.prod: mya
+ms.prod: wpa
 ---

 **To create an auto-update query**